7u4/street-directory/README.md

 ]
 ```

+## Backup and Restore

+Backup and restore is done by dumping everything into JSON files and upload it again.

+To backup postal codes, run `supplemental/backup/backup-postalcodes.sh` and `supplemental/backup/backup-streets.sh`.
+In
+a fully populated database (e.g. whole Germany), this probably creates quite big JSON files.

+To restore them, first all postal codes and then all streets have to be POSTed.
+Run `supplemental/backup/restore-postalcodes.sh` and `supplemental/backup/restore-streets.sh`

 # Configuration

 There is a `application.yml` included in the jar file.
 Its content can be modified and saved as a